noisyneuron/workshop-shaders/notes.md

 ---

-# 5-1.frag
+# File: *5-1.frag*

 Let's animate our radius using `sin`

 ```
 float radius = sin(u_time);
 ```

-We could speed up the animation by scaling up time , ie multiplying it by a number bigger than 1 — making the input into `sin`  change faster, and therefore making our animation faster..
+We could speed up the animation by scaling up time, ie multiplying it by a number bigger than 1 — making the input into `sin`  change faster, and therefore making our animation faster..

 But there's a problem here.. why does everything black out for a bit?

 ---

-# 5-2.frag
+# File: *5-2.frag*

 `sin` gives us back values between -1 and 1… what does a radius of -0.2 mean for a circle though?